Meetings

 Limitations of the Chessie BIBI

-While the Chessie BIBI is an excellent indicator of the biotic community, it does not necessarily capture local improvements in hydraulics, geomorphology or physicochemical qualities that drive ecological uplift of stream restoration projects and other watershed BMPs.
-It is derived from comprehensive data collected over six-year increments and as such, benefits or negative impacts from management interventions take a long time to be observed in the data.
-Additionally, the Chessie BIBI alone cannot identify the cause of stream biotic communities impairments that may be addressed with targeted management actions.
+While the Chessie BIBI is an excellent indicator of a stream's biotic community, it does not necessarily capture local improvements in hydraulics, geomorphology or physicochemical qualities, which drive ecological uplift of stream restoration projects and other watershed BMPs.
+In addition, the Chessie BIBI is derived from data collected over six-year increments, which means it can take a long time for the impacts of management interventions to be visible in the data.
+And the Chessie BIBI alone cannot identify the cause of stream biotic communities impairments that may be addressed with targeted management actions.

-Due to these limitations, the workgroup is exploring including other non-biological metrics and their data availability throughout the watershed to complement the Chessie BIBI.
+Due to these limitations, the Stream Health Workgroup is exploring including other non-biological metrics and their data availability throughout the watershed to complement the Chessie BIBI.

 Projects